ElementsProject/lightning/doc/lightning-cli.1.md

 -------

  **--lightning-dir**=*DIR*
-Set the directory for the lightning daemon we’re talking to; defaults to *$HOME/.lightning*.
+Set the directory for the lightning daemon we're talking to; defaults to *$HOME/.lightning*.

  **--conf**=*PATH*